thequietlife/CTI-101/assets/security architecture.md

 It is the strategic design of systems to protect, information and ensure its integrity, confidentiality and availability against threats

 ### Main Objectives of Security Architecture?
-To reduce the risk of security breaches and protect organisations from threats
+To reduce the risk of security breaches and protect organisations from threats.
+The aim is to avoid a single point of control.
+For example, one person can not approve an invoice and process it for payment.

 ### Five Security Principles to Follow (and One to Avoid)
 #### 1. Defence in Depth <br>